WEICHENTHAL RESEARCH GROUP

 Modelling Within-City Spatiotemporal Variations in Airborne Pollen Concentrations

 Airborne pollen concentrations are increasing due to climate change and the pollen season now lasts longer than it did in the past.
 Little is known about within-city spatiotemporal variations in airborne pollen concentrations and as a result pollen forecasts often assign the same value to large geographic areas.
-In this study, we are developing a new model to predict high-resolution spatiotemporal variations in airborne pollen/spore concentrations across Montreal, Canada for subsequent use in epidemiological analyses.
+In this study, we are developing a new model to predict high-resolution spatiotemporal variations in airborne pollen/spore concentrations across Montreal, Toronto, and Ottawa, Canada for subsequent use in epidemiological analyses.

 Using Images and Audio Data to Predict Environmental Exposures

 Our group is working on a number of projects aimed at developing machine learning models to predict environmental exposures using images and audio data (i.e. city sounds) as inputs.
-This includes models of large-scale variations in annual average air pollution concentrations as well as near-realtime predictions of noise and traffic-related air pollution on a local level. |
+This includes models of large-scale variations in annual average air pollution concentrations as well as near-realtime predictions of noise and traffic-related air pollution on a local level.

 Comparing the Estimated Health Impacts of Long-Term Exposures to Traffic-Related Air Pollution using Fixed-Site, Mobile, and Deep Learning Models